PlaceholderAPI/PlaceholderAPI/wiki/PlaceholderExpansion.md

     }
 }
 ```
-Let's quickly break down the different methods you had to import.
+Let's quickly break down the different methods you have to implement.

 - #### getAuthor
-  Through this method you can set the name of who created the expansion.
+  This method allows you to set the name of the expansion's author.
 - #### getIdentifier
   The name that should be used to identify the placeholders for this expansion.
   The Identifier is the first text after the `%` and before the first `_` (`%identifier_values%`) and can therefore not contain any `_` in it.

-  If you want to use `_` in your Expansion's name can you override the optional `getName()` method.
+  If you want to use `_` in your expansion's name, you can override the optional `getName()` method.
 - #### getVersion
-  This is a String, which means it doesn't have to be a number in itself.
-The String is used to determine if a new update is available or not, when the expansion is shared on the eCloud.
+  This is a string, which means it can contain more than just a number.
+This is used to determine if a new update is available or not when the expansion is shared on the eCloud.
-  For Expansions that are part of another plugin does this does not really matter.
+  For expansions that are part of a plugin, this does not really matter.

 Those are all the neccessary parts for your PlaceholderExpansion.
-Any other methods that are part of the [`PlaceholderExpansion`][placeholderexpansion] class are optional and will usually not be used, or default to a specific value.
+Any other methods that are part of the [`PlaceholderExpansion`][placeholderexpansion] class are optional and will usually not be used, or will default to a specific value.
 Please read the Javadoc comments of those methods for more information.

-There are two specific methods which are options, but you should use at least one of them:
+You must choose between one of these two methods for handling the actual parsing of placeholders:

 - #### onRequest(OfflinePlayer, String)
-  If not set this method will default to calling [`onPlaceholderRequest(Player, String)`](#onplaceholderrequestplayer-string).
+  If not explicitly set, this will automatically call [`onPlaceholderRequest(Player, String)`](#onplaceholderrequestplayer-string).
-  This method is recommended to use as it allows the usage of `null` and can therefore be used in placeholders that don't need a valid player to be used.
+  This method is recommended as it allows the usage of `null` and can therefore be used in placeholders that don't require a valid player to be used.
 - #### onPlaceholderRequest(Player, String)
-  If not set this method will return `null` which PlaceholderAPI sees as invalid placeholder.
+  If not set, this method will return `null` which PlaceholderAPI sees as an invalid placeholder.

 ----
 ## Without a Plugin
-A PlaceholderExpansion may not need a plugin to rely on, if the placeholders it provides can return values from just the server itself or some other source (i.e. Java itself).
+An expansion does not always need a plugin to rely on.
+If the placeholders it provides can return values from just the server itself or some other source (i.e. Java itself), then it can work independently.

 Common examples of such Expansions are: